FREE SHIPPING OVER $40

 Process: Washed

-Jhon's farm sits high in the mountains in a small town called El Rosario.
+Jhon's farm sits high in the mountains of San Agustin, in a small town called El Rosario.
 His farm is at 2100 MASL which far exceeds the norm for the area.
 It's quite small, with only 2300 Tabi trees.
 Production is low, each tree harvests about 400 grams of cherry, of which only roughly 20% make it to parchment.
+Not to mention his farm sits on one of the steepest inclines we have seen.
+Jhon works extremely hard in one of the most challenging areas to produce his coffee.
+To produce anything under his conditions is impressive, but once you equate it to how insanely good his coffee is, it's nothing short of a miracle.

 About Jhon:

-Now, Jhon is able to increase his production from one bag, and for this harvest, he produced 5, of which we purchased 3.
+Now, Jhon is able to increase his production from one bag, and for this harvest, he produced 3, of which we purchased all of it.
 It's crazy to think that someone with the capabilities to produce the level of quality Jhon has can be put in a position where the quality is never recognized and instead gets sold wet.

 Stories like this clearly illustrate how the current system by which coffee is sold isn't working for smaller producers.